mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 weapons of the K’kree warrior; a lance, a short sword (called a hand-blade) and a small shield.
-The highly ornate version presented is perfectly serviceable but more importantly represents the favour of the Traveller’s superiors.
+The highly ornate version presented is perfectly serviceable but more importantly represents the favor of the Traveller’s superiors.
 It is considered a compliment to the superior to carry the presentation weapons into action and bringing them back with the blood